Yarlak/PartyWire/README.md

 The ***src*** folder contains all the scripts needed for the dependency management system.
 And the ***Demo*** folder shows an example of how you can implement this system with some simple C# classes.

+# How to Use
+1. Create a class that extends [DependencyMapper](https://github.com/Yarlak/PartyWire/blob/main/src/DependencyMapper.cs) and make sure only a single instance of it exists in the game scene
+2. In the class from Step 1. override the **SetUpDependencySystem()** method to instantiate